CrashXVII/project-fireteam/README.md

 A learning project utilizing the Bungie.net API to help me and my fireteam easily coordinate weekly milestones and powerful engram activities.

-## Goals
+## Goals and Features
 Create an app/site that a fireteam can log in, and get an interactive list of the current weekly milestones everyone in the group has in common.

+Ability to sort Milestones.

+Track progress on Milestones, and who has them completed.

-Get practice writing in React.js, using API calls and working with styled components.
+Gain experience writing React.js, using API calls and working with styled-components.

-Use best practices in regards to accessibility.